RanniWitch/sportswebcrawling/README.md

 - ESPN for providing comprehensive sports data
 - BeautifulSoup for HTML parsing
-- The open-source community for inspiration
+- My love for the Houston Rockets

 ## Support